-Your employee benefits package needs to be impressive to win over the right candidate.
+You need an impressive employee benefits package to win over the right candidate.
 But with such a wide range of benefit options available, where do you start?

 In this article, we'll explore the key benefits employees value most and explain how you can offer them at your organization.

-Let's go over some of the most sought-after benefits for employees below.
+Let's go over some of the most sought-after employee perks.

 Health coverage is one of the most important benefits employers can offer their workers.
 Findings from our survey show that 92% of employees rated health benefits as important.